lumiuko/react-country-search/README.md

 ### Useful resources

 - [Scrimba React Course](https://scrimba.com/learn/learnreact) - An awesome course for learning React.
-- [Dev.to article about adding animations to react app](https://dev.to/underdogio/adding-animations-to-your-react-app-with-react-transition-group) - This is an amazing article which helped me finally React Transition Group.
+- [Dev.to article about adding animations to react app](https://dev.to/underdogio/adding-animations-to-your-react-app-with-react-transition-group) - This is an amazing article which helped me finally understand React Transition Group.

 ## Author